jubicoy-rebuild/rebuild-robot/README.md

 # RE:BUILD

-## Remote Controlled Robot Powered By C.H.I.P
+## Remote Controlled Robot Powered By C.H.I.P (Robot and API part)

-Your task is to build API and visual front-end for controlling the rover robot.
-Attach camera to robot and stream it to your front-end.
-Add controls that are easy for users to use, and optionally provide some sort of authentication.

-Optionally you can develop Android application that uses the bluetooth of the C.H.I.P for controlling the robot.
-If you have time you can add more functionalities such as speech controlling etc. Use your imagination!
+Your task is to finish the robot and to build an API for controlling it.
+Provide API calls for basic movement first, and later you can add combinations and tricks etc. Build camera stream to be used in controller application.
+Add some sort of authentication to make the system secure.
+Provide good documentation for the group that is working with controller application for the same robot.

 Focus on:
-- Providing working controls for the robot
+- Providing working API for robot's basic movement
+- Good documentation for using the API
-- Stream the camera to your front-end
+- Stream the camera to be used with front end
-- Add more functionalities to robot
+- Add more functionalities to API
-- Documentation so that others are able to test the robot aswel